 Add a small amount of water, beef broth or liquids such as tomato sauce, wine or beer.
 As a general rule, use about 1/4 to 1/2 cup of liquid for a large baking bag.

 Close the bag securely with the heat-proof tie included in the package.
 Make four to six, 1/2-inch slits in the bag with a tip of a knife or fork, then tuck the ends of the bag into the pan so the bag doesn't hang over the sides.

 Place the pan on a lower rack in an oven preheated to 325 degrees Fahrenheit.
 Allow at least 8 inches around the pan because the bag will expand as it cooks.
 Be sure the bag doesn't touch the upper oven rack, heating element or the sides of the oven.

-Cook the roast until a meat thermometer inserted into the bag registers at least 145 F. Cooking time is approximately 1 hour and 45 minutes for a 1 1/2-to-2 1/2-pound roast, or 2 to 3 hours for a 2 1/2-to-5 pound roast.
+Cook the beef until it's ready.
+With most roasts that would be until a meat thermometer inserted into the bag registered at least 145 F, but chuck roasts are a special case because of their naturally chewy texture.
+They're best when cooked further, to the point of being fork-tender.
+Cooking time is approximately 1 hour and 45 minutes for a 1 1/2-to-2 1/2-pound roast, or 2 to 3 hours for a 2 1/2-to-5 pound roast.